- About Us

 Jeff Kavanaugh: Well, that's what we're going to be exploring in today's conversation, but first let me introduce Alex.
 Welcome to the Knowledge Institute Podcast where we talk with experts on business trends, deconstruct main ideas and share their insights.
-I'm Jeff Kavanaugh, head of the Knowledge Institute at Emphasis.
+I'm Jeff Kavanaugh, head of the Knowledge Institute at Infosys.
 Alex Sonsino is an IOT author, consultant, public speaker and entrepreneur with a background in industrial and in interaction design.
 She wrote, "Smarter Homes: How Technology Will Change Your Home Life," and is the founder of the Good Night Lamp, which is the permanent collection of the London design museum.
 Her projects are also part of the permanent collection at the Museum of Modern Art in New York and she has been running the London startup community for IOT since 2012.
 Alex, thanks for joining us.

 Alex Sonsino: Thank you for having me.